A Quick and Exact Method for Distributed Quantile Computation: Related Algorithms

 \item \textbf{Collect (first stage boundary)} The driver executes \texttt{collect} to gather all samples.
-This action forces the sampling transformation to materialize and introduces the first stage barrier: all executors must complete their sampling and send results before the driver can proceed.
+This forces the sampling transformation to materialize and introduces the first stage boundary: all executors must complete their sampling and send results before the driver can proceed.

-\item \textbf{Splitter selection.} The driver sorts the samples, chooses $P{-}1$ splitters at target quantiles, and broadcasts them via \texttt{TorrentBroadcast} Broadcast incurs communication from driver to executors but does not impose a stage barrier.
+\item \textbf{Splitter selection.} The driver sorts the samples, chooses $P{-}1$ splitters at target quantiles, and broadcasts them via \texttt{TorrentBroadcast}.
+The broadcast incurs communication from driver to executors but does not impose a stage boundary.

 \item \textbf{Range partitioning (shuffle, second stage boundary).} Executors assign each record to one of the $P$ splitter ranges and emit the record to the corresponding bucket.
 This triggers a global shuffle in which every executor must send and receive data.
-Because no executor can make further progress until its shuffle data has arrived, this step forms the second stage boundary.
+Because executors cannot complete downstream tasks until the required shuffle data has arrived, this step forms the second stage boundary.

 \item \textbf{Local sort.} Each executor sorts its assigned bucket using \texttt{UnsafeExternalSorter}.
 Small partitions are sorted in memory using dual-pivot QuickSort; large partitions spill to disk and are merged via multiway merge. \end{enumerate}